github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 We recommend restricting the use of alerts to one or two per article to avoid overloading the reader.
 Consecutive notes should be avoided.

 Three types of alert are available.
-You add an alert using a special blockquote line that specifies the alert type, then specifying the alert information in a standard blockquote.
+You can add an alert with a special blockquote line that specifies the alert type, and then add the alert information in a standard blockquote immediately after.

 ```
 > [!NOTE]